opf/openproject/docs/faq/README.md

 Apart from using OpenProject in the cloud (OpenProject Enterprise cloud) OpenProject can be installed in two different ways: The packaged installation of OpenProject is the recommended way to install and maintain OpenProject using DEB or RPM packages.
 There's also a Docker based installation option.

-### How can I test OpenProject and learn how to use it?
+### How can I test OpenProject and lern how to use it?

 Here are resources to get to know OpenProject: